grisuno/LazyOwn/README.md

 This function prompts the user for the hash, domain, username, and registry key if they are not already provided.

+## name_the_hash
+Identify hash type using nth after retrieving it with get_hash().

+:param line: Line input for any additional parameters.

+:returns: None

+Manual execution:
+To manually identify the hash, use the following command:

+    nth -t "{hash}"

+This function fetches the hash using get_hash() and identifies its type.
+If nth is not installed, it is automatically installed.

+## refill_password
+Generate a list of possible passwords by filling each asterisk in the input with user-specified characters.

+:param line: A string containing asterisks (e.g., WebAO***7) for generating variations.

+:returns: None

+Process:
+Prompts the user to enter characters to replace each asterisk, creates all possible combinations, and saves them to 'sessions/passwords_refilled.txt'.
+If this file exists, the previous version is renamed with a timestamp suffix.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.